FigureTechnologies/digital-currency-consortium/smart-contract/README.md

 At this point, we have an empty consortium.
 We can now start adding members.

-## Bootstrap the consortium
+## Bootstrap the Consortium

+Right now, there are zero members in the consortium.
+We will need to bootstrap the first member using the contract administrator.

-Create a proposal to join the consortium as `bank1`.
+First, create a proposal to join the consortium as `bank1`.

 ```bash
 provenanced tx wasm execute \